No Way Out (2009): SmackDown

+Future

-No Way Out 2009 was the final No Way Out held until June 2012.
+This was the final No Way Out held until June 2012.
 In September 2009, WWE ran a poll on their website to decide a new name for No Way Out.
 Elimination Chamber was chosen as the new name for the February 2010 event, but WWE in turn decided to end the No Way Out chronology with Elimination Chamber becoming the new February PPV.
-No Way Out 2009 would also be the final No Way Out to occur during a brand split, as the first brand extension ended in August 2011.
+This would also be the final No Way Out to occur during a brand split, as the first brand extension ended in August 2011.